 The buzz around CBD continues to grow as hemp deregulation spreads across the country.
-Stories of CBD healing a bedridden child or an autistic individual has inspired hope in those parents looking for an alternative remedy.
+Stories of the benefits of CBD for a bedridden child or an autistic individual has inspired hope in those parents looking for an alternative remedy.
 Yet, ironically, when you try to actually look up the benefits of this chemical, it’s quite impossible to find.
 It seems like a lot of people are writing about how promising it is.
 But everyone is tiptoeing around the actual question.
 What does it actually do for you?

 So is it a hoax?
 Is CBD the modern day snake oil?

 From our research, we can confidently say that CBD is definitely not a fraud.
 Too many doctors, researchers, and even personal testimonials backing its performance have come out to deny the benefits of CBD.

 “His quality of life now is a 1000X better than when he was on pharmaceuticals.” – CNN special report, WEED